Collections Strategy

 Collections at Affiliate College Libraries

-In order to support the specific curricular and research needs of their institutions, the libraries of Western University’s affiliate colleges - Brescia, King’s, St. Peter’s, and Huron - provide access to unique and niche subject collections not developed by Western Libraries.
+In order to support their specific curricular and research needs of their institutions, the libraries of Western University’s affiliate colleges - King’s, St. Peter’s, and Huron - provide access to unique and niche subject collections not developed by Western Libraries.
 All together the shared collections ensure broad and deep subject coverage while reducing unnecessary duplication of efforts and resources.
 Ongoing communication and consultation between Western Libraries and the libraries of the Affiliate Colleges ensure that shared collections remain vibrant and responsive to the diverse needs of our community.

 Values Guiding Collections Activities